2025

 Custom Code

-Eligible Participants: Black and Latino Men Read essay contest is open to Black and Latino young men, 14 years of age or older, who are enrolled in either a high school, community college, and/or 4-year college/university.
+The Black and Latino Men Read Book Recommendation contest is open to Black and Latino men 18 years of age or older.

 Financial Award